alyf-de/erpnext_dunning/README.md

+> **Dunning will be a part of ERPNext v13.
+This repository is no longer maintained.**

 ## Dunning / Mahnung

 Dunn overdue invoices in ERPNext.
 Optionally you can charge a fixed fee and / or interest.